bmish/eslint-doc-generator/README.md

 ...
 ```

-Note the emoji legend that you'll want to provide above the rules list.
+The table will hide columns that don't apply to any rules, and the legend will include only the symbols that are used in the table.

 If you have any custom configs (besides `all`, `recommended`), you'll need to define a badge for them at the bottom of your `README.md`.
 Here's a badge for a custom `style` config that displays in blue: